mattgillard/iis-reverse-proxy/README.md

 # Setting up IIS to be a reverse proxy

+This is a basic configuration to setup IIS as a reverse proxy on the IIS Default Web site.
+All it does it forward all traffic to a downstream host and strip the HTTP_ACCEPT_ENCODING HTTP header to ensure responses are not compressed so all FQDN's in the responses match the proxy host's FQDN so all links work correctly.

+This might not suit all requirements and your mileage may vary.
+This was designed as a frontend for SSRS hosted on [AWS RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.SQLServer.Options.SSRS.html) to avoid the need for installing RDS Root CA's on client devices to access reports.
+AWS do not support custom FQDN's for SSRS as of June 2022 so this works around that limitation.

 ## Creating Configuration Files (snapshot of IIS config)
 The configuration files administration.config and applicationHost.config are generated as part of the command from a pre-configured IIS server: